symfony/symfony-docs/components/dependency_injection/advanced.rst

 Deprecating Services
 --------------------

-.. versionadded:: 2.8
-    The ``deprecated`` setting was introduced in Symfony 2.8.

 Once you have decided to deprecate the use of a service (because it is outdated or you decided not to maintain it anymore), you can deprecate its definition: